 Why not compare insurance quotes now to find out how much you could save?

-Can I take out taxi fleet cover if I am under 25?
+Can I take out taxi fleet insurance if I am under 25?

 If you own a fleet of taxis and you are under the age of 25 the best plan is to use an online comparison service to check which insurance companies are able to offer you an insurance quote.

-Can I get fleet insurance quotes if I have a new business?
+Can I get taxi fleet insurance quotes if I have a new business?

 Many insurance providers that specialise in taxi businesses will prefer to see a trading history and insurance claims record, but if you have previously insured each taxi or minibus individually then some providers might be willing to factor in the No Claims Bonus from those individual policies when calculating your multi-vehicle taxi insurance quote.

-The best plan of action is to compare fleet insurance quotes online – insurance providers will then call you straightaway to discuss your particular situation.
+The best plan of action is to compare policies online – insurance providers will then call you straightaway to discuss your particular situation.

 What is the average cost of insurance cover for a taxi fleet?